Rise Up or Die!: The Struggle Against the Genocide of Black People in Brazil

 About THE AUTHOR

-João H. Costa Vargas is Professor of Anthropology at the University of California, Riverside and the author of The Denial of Antiblackness: Multiracial Redemption and Black Suffering.
+João H. Costa Vargas is Professor of Anthropology at the University of California, Riverside, and the author of The Denial of Antiblackness: Multiracial Redemption and Black Suffering.

 Joy James, Ebenezer Fitch Professor of Humanities at Williams College, is the author of New Bones Abolition: Captive Maternal Agency and the (After)life of Erica Garner.
 Her recent titles include In Pursuit of Revolutionary Love and Beyond Cop City.
 James’s numerous political theory articles on policing, prisons, abolitions, feminisms; and anti-Black racism include “The Womb of Western Theory,” an exploration of the Captive Maternal.